dmawardi/Go-Template/README.md

 ## Testing

-To run tests use below command.
+To run all tests use below command.

 ```
-go test
+go test ./...
 ```

 This will run all files that match the testing file naming convention (\*\_test.go).